-These images from Star Wars wormed into my mind as I read our gospel text from Matthew, at least in part because so many of today's Christians tend to read it or hear it with Jesus speaking in a Darth Vader kind of voice: "All authority in heaven and earth has been given to me.
+The expression comes from our Gospel reading today in which Jesus is quoted as telling his disciples, "All authority in heaven and earth has been given to me.
 Go therefore and make disciples of all nations..."
-Too many Christians have heard and continue to hear that pronouncement as the mother of all power statements, and have responded by implementing all kinds of ecclesiastical slavery, with armies of the church tromping forth in black-coated legions to subdue the heathen hordes.
+Sadly too many Christians have heard and continue to hear that pronouncement as transferred to them and have responded by implementing all kinds of ecclesiastical slavery, with armies of the church tromping forth in black-coated legions to subdue the heathen hordes.
 I'm not alone in this assessment - if you ever have the opportunity to plow your way through Calvin's Institutes you will discover he also had some choice things to say about a certain pre-reformation branch of the church that he definitely considered the "Evil Empire"!

-Sadly, for the past two thousand years, and even as recently as the past decade, people have heard this passage from Matthew as some kind of divine Presidential order to bomb and blast the nations into submission, until we have won their hearts and minds and turned them if not into faithful Christians, then at least into obedient slaves - I mean, disciples.
+It is indeed a great tragedy that for the past two thousand years people have heard this passage from Matthew as some kind of divine Presidential order to bomb and blast other nations into submission until we have won their hearts and minds and turned them if not into faithful Christians, then at least into obedient slaves - I mean, disciples.